sunred93/ONF-fullstack-dev/README.md

   - It cannot access real-time data or browse the internet.
   - Its memory is based on the chat history sent with each request.
 - **Potential Biases:**
-  - The information about produce and farms is provided locally and assumed to be accurate.
-The AI's responses are shaped by this curated data.
+  - The information about produce and farms is provided locally, the AI's responses are shaped by this curated data.
 - **Safety and Ethical Considerations:**
   - The system prompt is designed to keep the AI focused on its role as a site assistant and to prevent it from generating off-topic or inappropriate content.
   - Users are informed it's an AI assistant.